renatomaia/coutil/README.md

 It will also output a sequence of characters that illustrates roughly the order the tasks and coroutines executed:
 - The `.` indicates the script's main chunk requesting a histogram from a worker.
 - The letters indicates one of the workers publishing its results.
-- The `+` indicates the coroutine receiving and summing one of the partial histograms.
+- The `+` indicates the coroutine receiving and summing one of the histograms.
 - The `!` indicates when the script's main chunk terminated.

 In the output above,
-we can see 12 workers (`A` to `L`) taking turns to process all the 100 `.` requested.
+we can see 12 workers (`A` to `L`) taking turns to process all the 100 `.`.
-And also the coroutine aggregating the `+` results as soon as they are produced by the workers.
+And also the coroutine aggregating the published results `+` as soon as they are produced by the workers.

-Notice how we mixed the use of two coroutines in the main thread with 12 worker threads.
+Notice how we mixed the use of two coroutine-based threads in the main thread with 12 tasks in other threads.
-Each worker thread could start additional threads in coroutines using `spawn.call`, just like we did in the main thread.
+Each task can start their own additional coroutine-based threads using `spawn.call`, just like we did in the main thread.

+Coroutine-based threads execute concurrently and sharing the same data inside a single system thread, while tasks can run in parallel in separate system threads, but only exchange data through [channels](doc/manual.md#channels) and [IPC mechanisms](doc/manual.md#network--ipc).
+We can also start new [processes](doc/manual.md#system-processes) for more isolation, which can only communicate through [IPC mechanisms](doc/manual.md#network--ipc).
+Coutil is designed to allow us to mix all these mechanisms when composing our applications.